 Solid thin white line across the negative

-If you see a line that goes most or the entire way across the negative, it means the roll of film was scratched.
+The problem: a solid white line across the negative.
+When you see this, it means the roll of film was scratched.
 Usually, this means that there’s an obstruction inside the camera, like a grain of sand that got caught in the wrong place, or something jutting out on the backing plate where it shouldn’t be.

 The solution for this problem is to take a rocket blower and a microfiber cloth to clean out the inside of your camera.
 Most times, keeping everything clean will solve your problem.